Beyond the Valley (How Innovators around the World are Overcoming Inequality and Creating the Technologies of Tomorrow)

 How to repair the disconnect between designers and users, producers and consumers, and tech elites and the rest of us: toward a more democratic internet.

-Unlike Amazon and other retailers who may also offer Beyond the Valley (How Innovators around the World are Overcoming Inequality and Creating the Technologies of Tomorrow) books on their website, we specialize in large quantities and provide personal service, from trusted, experienced, friendly people in Portland, Oregon.
-We offer a Price Match Guarantee, and QuickQuote form, to make purchasing quick and easy.
+While major retailers like Amazon may carry Beyond the Valley (How Innovators around the World are Overcoming Inequality and Creating the Technologies of Tomorrow), we specialize in bulk book sales and offer personalized service from our friendly, book-smart team based in Portland, Oregon.
+We’re proud to offer a Price Match Guarantee and a streamlined ordering experience from people who truly care.

 Product Details